 Differentiation is no easy task.
 Every classroom I’ve ever taught in has a range of abilities that spans a minimum of four grade levels.
 From time to time, that gap is even wider!

 In my classroom, I generally organize my students into three main word work groups.
 Is this perfect?
-No. But in the short time that I have for word work activities, and because I have limited planning time (and a life outside of school!), sometimes that has to be enough.
+No. But in the short time I have for word work activities, and because I have limited planning time (and a life outside of school!), sometimes that must be enough.

 I used to spend hours each week combing through a variety of old spelling resources to create word lists that were just right for all my groups.
 It was one of the most frustrating parts of my planning process because it felt like time wasted!

-After many attempts to streamline this process, I created this simple collection of Differentiated Word Lists that I could pull lists from each week.
+After many attempts to streamline this process, I created this simple collection of Differentiated Word Lists to pull lists from each week.

 How to Get Started